manticoresoftware/manticoresearch/manual/Integration/Kafka.md

 <!-- end -->

-When data is transferred from Kafka to Manticore Search, it is handled in batches, which are cleared after each iteration.
-This setup means that aggregate calculations that require continuity of data, such as `AVG` or similar functions, should be approached cautiously.
-These functions might not perform as expected if they span multiple batches because each batch processes data independently.
+Data is transferred from Kafka to Manticore Search in batches, which are cleared after each run.
+For calculations across batches, such as AVG, use caution, as these may not work as expected due to batch-by-batch processing.

-### Mapping fields
+### Field Mapping

-For easy comprehension, we provide the following mapping table of examples above:
+Here's a mapping table based on the examples above:

 | Kafka | Source | Buffer | MV | Destination |
 |-|-|-|-|-|